The Gauge-Higgs Legacy of the LHC Run II: SFitter framework

 In \textsc{SFitter} analyses we prefer not to rely on the pre-processed rate modifiers by ATLAS and CMS whenever possible.
 Instead, we extract the signal and background rates from the experimental publications and apply our own uncertainty treatment.
 This includes correlated and uncorrelated systematic uncertainties as well as a flat likelihood within the allowed band by theoretical uncertainties.
 For analyses using multivariate analysis techniques, where the number of events in each signal region is only illustrated after simple cuts rather than the full analysis, we implement the signal strength modifiers but separate for example the theory uncertainties.
 All signal efficiencies and higher-order effects we extract as the difference between our simulation and the numbers quoted by ATLAS and CMS.

 For Higgs and di-boson signals we use \textsc{MadGraph5}~\cite{madgraph} for the event generation, \textsc{Pythia6}~\cite{pythia} for parton shower and hadronization, and \textsc{Delphes3}~\cite{delphes} for the detector simulation.
 Branching ratios including dimension-6 effects are given by the extended version of \textsc{Hdecay}~\cite{hdecay}.
 For new physics effects in the production process we use the same tool chain as for the Standard Model, combined with our \textsc{FeynRules}~\cite{feynrules} implementation of the dimension-6 operators and assume that detector effects as well as higher-order corrections scale with the SM case in the fiducial volume of the SM-like measurement.
 For total rate measurements using the bulk of the phase space this approximation is obviously justified.
 For our kinematic distributions this is less clear, so we have checked that our approach is approximately correct~\cite{fermionic,sally}.
+Corrections to diboson production have been calculated and should eventually be included~\cite{dennerNLO}.

 As usual for our \textsc{SFitter} analysis we allow for the modification of the production amplitude through dimension-6 operators including the interference with the SM amplitude and the squared term in the Wilson coefficient.
 The latter becomes relevant whenever the interference with the Standard Model is suppressed.
 Given the estimates of Eq.\eqref{eq:rough_higgs} and Eq.\eqref{eq:rough_ewpo} we simplify our analysis by neglecting diagrams which are modified by bosonic and fermionic operators at the same time and interfere with the SM amplitude.
 In our discussion of the results we will see that indeed large effects from the fermionic operators do not appear in this topology.
 Finally, we neglect dimension-6 squared contributions of the fermionic operators to the gauge boson branching ratios, because they will be strongly suppressed following Eq.\eqref{eq:rough_ewpo} with a typical energy scale $m_V$ in the gauge boson decays.
 For the same reason we neglect the effects of the fermionic operators on the decays of gauge bosons coming from Higgs decays.
 The hierarchy of scales combined with the well-defined external energy scale $E \lesssim m_H$ will render them numerically irrelevant.